rodydavis/vscode_ipad/README.md

 ## Help Needed

-* I am a one man team and will need all the help and Pull Requests that I can get, I built the project to be easy to contribute, each of the windows has their own file.
+* I am a one man team and will need all the help and Pull Requests that I can get, I built the project to be easy to contribute, each of the windows have their own file.

 ## Screenshots (iPad Pro 12.9)